rutujjjja/python-basic-project/README.md

 # python-basic-project
-"This is my basic python sunmission"
+"This is my basic python submission"